Walking is a great way to experience the trail. The walk is traffic free with the exception of a small residential road in the village of Beachlands.

 It is recommended that the middle section of the Coastal Culture Trail walk between Cooden Beach and Pevensey Bay is taken at low tide (for the more inspiring views) as the sea path ends.
 There is however a sea wall and residential road which can be taken.

-Directions for walking from Jerwood Gallery to Towner
+Directions for walking from Hastings Contemporary to Towner, Eastbourne

-- From Jerwood Gallery, follow the promenade west along the coast to St Leonards and on to Bulverhythe Beach.
+- From Hastings Contemporary, follow the promenade west along the coast to St Leonards and on to Bulverhythe Beach.

 - Follow the gravel path along Bulverhythe Beach, between the railways line and the sea wall, or walk along the beach.
 At Gyln Gap, continue on a path over the low grassy cliff.